Entanglement and confinement: A new pairing mechanism in high-T_{C} cuprates: Introduction

-Progress in physics has been built upon the refinements, enhancements or further developments of previous novel ideas \cite{singh2}.
-It is worth mentioning at the outset that Anderson's RVB theory \cite{anderson} employs two nearest-neighbor "qubit" entanglement in the form of $\Psi^{-}$Bell entanglement basis states of Fig.\ref{fig1}.
 The physical picture of the original idea of the RVB state \cite{anderson2} is that strong correlations of the unpaired electrons in $d_{x^{2}-y^{2}}$ copper orbitals are localized in the undoped state yielding a Mott insulator state.
-Spins of unpaired electrons form singlet pairs that resonate between near neighbors like Linus Pauling's idea of quantum mechanical resonance that gives increased stability to chemical bonds \cite{singh2,pauling}.
-The physical picture that emerges from the RVB and related theories is that the \textit{superexchange interaction} $J$ \textit{is the cause of pairing \cite{singh2}}.
-According to Anderson, pairing is instantaneous, not mediated by any \textquotedblleft glue\textquotedblright\ in the conventional sense (i.e., not a retarded interaction as in the BCS theory).
+The spins of unpaired electrons form singlet pairs with nearby neighbors \cite{singh2,pauling}.
+In $d$-wave pairing state, electrons simply avoid being very close thus Coulomb repulsion is reduced \cite{anderson2,anderson3}.The physical picture that emerges from RVB and related theories is that the \textit{superexchange interaction} $J$ \textit{is the cause of pairing \cite{singh2}}.
+A pseudogap is a phase disordered superconductive dimers for hole-doped cuprates.
+The continuous $T^{\ast}$across the optimal doping or peak of the SC dome is not supported by experiments and is a major weakness of the RVB and other RVB-based theories \cite{singh2, marino}.
+RVB plain-vanilla is a partially successful theory \cite{singh2,edeger}.
+One crucial result of our present study is the presence of a mathematical singularity of $T^{\ast} $curve, producing a "kink" at the peak of the SC dome compatible with experimental results.

-In $d$-wave pairing state electrons simply avoid being very close to each other (due to central node) thus Coulomb repulsion is reduced \cite{anderson2,anderson3}.
-It can be said that the RVB plain-vanilla is a partly successful theory \cite{edeger}.
-It cannot fully account important points exhibited by the phase diagram of cuprates, Fig. \ref{phaseD}, as well as the above-mentioned experiments on spin texture of cuprates.